stestagg/pytubes/docs/detail.rst

 #.
 The resulting chain of Iters are given to a cython Iter wrapper object that has a ``__next__()`` method that
    produces python values for each iteration.

+A lot of the cost of loading data using pure python is typically centered around function call overhead and allocating/copying object data.

+Pytubes tackles these bottlenecks by using a number of strategies:

+    - iterator hot-loops are pure c++ function calls
+    - zero-copy views onto array data
+    - strict epoch-based lifetime rules avoid reference counting or GC during iteration
+    - where possible, zero allocations during iteration
+    - avoiding creating python objects where possible

+These optimizations lead to significant performance improvements over pure python, despite offering complex loading functionality.

 Concepts
 --------